Avast SecureLine VPN Review 2025: Is It The Best VPN From an Antivirus?

 Our experience

-Our experience with Avast SecureLine VPN was surprisingly smooth during our most recent testing.
+Our experience with Avast SecureLine VPN has been surprisingly smooth during our most recent rounds of testing.
 In the past, we've encountered hiccups like error messages which required a full reboot.

 This time, we could download and setup Avast's VPN without issues.
 We like that it starts with an explanation on how a VPN can protect your personal information.